3 Weeks Postpartum: What Should I Expect

 You are now 3 weeks postpartum, halfway between the birth of your baby and the 6 week recovery mark where you will be cleared by your doctor or midwife for most pre-pregnancy activities (we’re talking everything, from jogging to sex).
 But what can you expect right now in terms of your postpartum recovery?
+Below we discuss 8 changes you might expect at 3 weeks postpartum.

 - Lochia level